sriharsha0806/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and my code for same parameters as mentioned above excpet for colorspace which is  rgb is recognizing the vehicles for a few occasions in video.
+In test_images it is reconizing the front end of driving car.
+I tried changing various parameters and cropped the image.
+The result is my alogrithm is unable to recognize cars present in test_images.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using three features.
+They are spatial_binning, histogram and HOG features.
+I wanted to implement decision features as mentioned by arpan in videos to reduce the feature vector further.

+Feature vector length: 6108

 ###Sliding Window Search